By Debbie Holloway

 If we fail to protect and preserve, what good are we?
 If we fail to enhance the flavor of what’s around us, there's nothing left for us "except to be thrown out" (so to speak).

-Intersecting Faith and Life: Be a sweet taste and a force for good, and those around you will "praise your Father in Heaven" (Matthew 5:16).
+Intersecting Faith and Life: Be a pleasant taste and a force for good, and those around you will "praise your Father in Heaven" (Matthew 5:16).